jonatttan/BankAppServer/README.md

 ## Application this was created for...

-BankApp,a an application created for SwiftUI practices.
+[BankApp](https://github.com/jonatttan/BankApp), an application created for SwiftUI practices.
 This is an app to consult and create accounts with name, type and value, in addition, make transfers between accounts.